berna-ahito/RxPress-A-Medicine-Pharmacy-System/README.md

 # RxPress-A-Medicine-Pharmacy-System
+This project is a Django-based web application that facilitates the online purchase and delivery of medicines of the customers.
 RxPress is an easy-to-use platform for managing your pharmacy's medicine supply.
-It helps you handle orders, track inventory, and keep records up to date.

 ## Table of Contents
 - [Introduction](#introduction)